 Welcome to Topsham Museum, this page is designed to help you plan and enjoy your visit.

-Please see below for details about access to the various areas of the Museum
+Please see below for details about physical access to the various areas of the Museum

-Museum Lectures – We can accommodate wheelchairs at these lectures.
+Museum Lectures : If you are a wheelchair user and would like to attend one of these lectures please email email@example.com to reserve a space.
 A hearing loop is also available.
-Please email email@example.com to reserve a space.
 Please see the Museum Lecture page for details of our forthcoming lectures.